gilbertorconde/lovelace-3d-printer-card/README.md

 ### Labels

-Display labels always come from the entity's `friendly_name` attribute, with the device prefix (e.g. `"Gilbot Nova "`) and trailing `" Temperature"` / `" Temp"` stripped.
+Display labels always come from the entity's `friendly_name` attribute, with the device prefix (e.g. `"Voron 2.4 "`) and trailing `" Temperature"` / `" Temp"` stripped.
 The entity ID is only used as a fallback if `friendly_name` is absent.

 ---